LPO BrightSparks FAQs

 Can we come to your BrightSparks schools concerts?

 We are not in central London.
 Can we still apply for BrightSparks tickets?

-Yes, applications are accepted from all schools, but priority is given to Greenwich, Lambeth, Lewisham and Southwark.
+Yes, applications are accepted from all schools, but priority is given to our partner boroughs of Royal Greenwich, Lambeth, Lewisham and Southwark.

 How do we apply for BrightSparks tickets?

 There will be a link on our website for booking for each concert.
 You should fill in the form, and we will contact you within 3 weeks of your application as to whether you have been successful.
 Please do not send any payments until notified by us to do so.

 Do we have to pay for BrightSparks tickets?

 Yes.
 For 2015/16, tickets will cost £4 per student (accompanying adults free).